-The Music Scholarship Application Form, together with a musical reference (to be submitted on the candidate's behalf from one of her music teachers or from someone else suitably qualified to comment on her musical ability), should be submitted online by Friday 10th November 2023.
-Once you have made an 11+ application, the scholarship application form will appear on your online parent portal.
-The auditions will take place on Thursday 18th January 2024.
-Candidates will be informed in mid January 2024 whether we are able to invite them for an audition.
+The Music Scholarship Application Form, together with a musical reference (to be submitted on the candidate's behalf from one of her music teachers or from someone else suitably qualified to comment on her musical ability), should be submitted online by the 11+ application deadline.
+The auditions will take place in January.

 Due to the school's outstanding tradition of Music, we may award fee remissions to especially deserving candidates.
-Whilst fee remissions can be awarded up to the value of 50%, such a significant fee remission is rare.
 Development Awards come with paid lessons but without fee remissions.
 Where fee remissions are awarded, families are invited to contribute, if they wish, all or part of the remission to the school's bursary fund.